thekiiingbob/ls_automation_test/README.md

 * Push to your forked repo and email me (blubecker@lifesize.com) that you have completed the tests.
 * Take a well deserved break!

+### Framework Information

+For these tests, feel free to use whatever language you are most familiar with.
+That said, we use Javascript and webdriver.io for our current projects, so it would be great to see your capabilities with working in that language.

 Email me at blubecker@lifesize.com if you have any questions.

 ## Tests